Chapter 7 International Travel With Infants & Children

 - Atovaquone-proguanil should not be used for prophylaxis in children weighing <5 kg (11 lb) because of lack of data on safety and efficacy.

 Chloroquine, mefloquine, and atovaquone-proguanil have a bitter taste.
 Before departure, pharmacists can be asked to pulverize tablets and prepare gelatin capsules with calculated pediatric doses.
 Mixing the powder in a small amount of food or drink can facilitate the administration of antimalarial drugs to infants and children.
-Additionally, any compounding pharmacy can alter the flavoring of malaria medication tablets so that they are more willingly ingested by children.
+Additionally, any compounding pharmacy can alter the flavoring of malaria medication tablets so that children are more willing to take them.
 Assistance with finding a compounding pharmacy is available on the International Academy of Compounding Pharmacists’ website (www.iacprx.org).
 Because overdose of antimalarial drugs, particularly chloroquine, can be fatal, medication should be stored in childproof containers and kept out of the reach of infants and children.

 Personal Protection Measures

-CDC recommends the use of DEET, picaridin, OLE or PMD, and IR3535, which are repellents containing active ingredients registered with the US Environmental Protection Agency, according to the product labels.
+CDC recommends the use of repellents containing 1 of the following active ingredients, which are registered with the US Environmental Protection Agency, according to the product labels: DEET, picaridin, OLE or PMD, and IR3535.
 Most repellents can be used on children aged >2 months, with the following considerations:

 - Products containing OLE specify that they should not be used on children aged <3 years.